YicongHong/Thinking-VLN/README.md

 Guess not all the research group has the resources to run pre-training. "*Learn to use the pre-trained knowledge could be the next trend, rather than everyone doing the pre-training themselves*" --- [Dr. Qi Wu](http://www.qi-wu.me/), my secondary supervisor. :grinning::relieved:

-On the other hand, it is great to see that Transformer is applied for achieving lots of other important functions in navigation, such as [Scene Memory](https://openaccess.thecvf.com/content_CVPR_2019/html/Fang_Scene_Memory_Transformer_for_Embodied_Agents_in_Long-Horizon_Tasks_CVPR_2019_paper.html), [Back-Translation](https://arxiv.org/pdf/2103.00852.pdf), and one of my favourite [Topological Mapping and Planning](https://arxiv.org/abs/2012.05292).
+On the other hand, it is great to see that Transformer is applied for achieving lots of other important functions in navigation, such as [Scene Memory](https://openaccess.thecvf.com/content_CVPR_2019/html/Fang_Scene_Memory_Transformer_for_Embodied_Agents_in_Long-Horizon_Tasks_CVPR_2019_paper.html), [Back-Translation](https://arxiv.org/pdf/2103.00852.pdf), and one of my favourite -- [Topological Mapping and Planning](https://arxiv.org/abs/2012.05292). :satisfied::satisfied:

 - PRESS: Robust Navigation with Language Pretraining and Stochastic Sampling
   - Xiujun Li et al., EMNLP-IJCNLP 2019. [ [paper](https://arxiv.org/abs/1909.02244) ]